 What’s the job outlook?

 According to the Bureau of Labor Statistics, the anticipated growth in the field is “much faster than average.”
 Between 2018 and 2028, jobs are expected to increase by 11%, with an employment increase of 38,700 during that time period!

 While some states don’t require formal education to become a dental assistant, other states require potential dental assistants to pass an exam and receive certification.

-Many schools offer certification programs to get trained as a dental assistant.
+Many schools offer certification programs to get training.
 And these programs are comparatively short — most programs can be completed in nine to eleven months.
 Some schools even offer accelerated training, part-time education programs, or remote training, making it easy to fit these programs into your schedule!

-There are several places where you can find details about individual dental assistant programs:
+There are several places where you can find details about individual programs:

 NursingProcess.org not only provides a list of programs by state, but also provides a ranking of the top five programs.
 Here, you can also see a breakdown of dental assistant training costs, requirements, and future outcomes.